 The local economy and job market exhibit some unique patterns.
 Many residents work in the same county or place of residence, and there is a higher reliance on public transportation for commuting.
 The neighborhood sees a higher number of individuals starting work early in the morning or during non-traditional hours, such as between 12:00 a.m. to 4:59 a.m., and in the afternoon or evening.

-The area is marked by lower household incomes, with a majority of residents earning less than $25,000 annually.
+The area is marked by lower household incomes.
 A considerable proportion of the population lives below the poverty level, and there is a high prevalence of households with one or more persons with a disability.

 Housing in the neighborhood is predominantly renter-occupied, with a high number of multi-unit buildings and a very low rate of owner-occupied housing.
-The vacancy rate for rental units is quite high, with many vacant housing units available for rent.
+The vacancy rate for rental units is quite high.

 Education levels in the area are below the national average, with higher rates of individuals who have not completed schooling or who have only completed 9th to 11th-grade levels of education.
 In contrast, the prevalence of individuals with advanced degrees, such as Bachelor's or Master's, is much lower.